tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 # realestate wholesaling

 - A wholesaler is the middleman who connects the retailer to the product source, collecting a fee for doing so.
 A wholesaler is trained to market for those good deals, negotiate the best discount, put together a solid contract, and then sell at a markup to someone else who is not trained or prepared to do this.

-- Wholesaling, at its core, is about solving problems.
-It's not about stealing, because that would be unethical.
-It's about solving people's problems and helping them.

 - Yes, you can start wholesaling without any money by simply advertising properties and collecting offers.
 But to become a successful wholesaler, you'll need to invest time and money into marketing.
-A great deal is the foundation.

 - The first two strategies consist of driving around an area and mailing to property owners, and the latter consists of using direct mail.

-- The five main ways to find clients are: 1) networking with other investors, 2) advertising in local newspapers, 3) setting up an online profile, 4) using online marketing tools, and 5) placing signs in public places.
+- The five main ways to find clients are:
+  - 1) networking with other investors,
+  - 2) advertising in local newspapers,
+  - 3) setting up an online profile,
+  - 4) using online marketing tools, and
+  - 5) placing signs in public places.

-- knocking down walls that get in the way, 3) accepting the fact that you won’t be able to get every house, 4) using the MLS, 5) leveraging others, and 6) empowering others.
+- knocking down walls that get in the way,
+  - 1) accepting the fact that you won’t be able to get every house,
+  - 2) using the MLS,
+  - 3) leveraging others, and
+  - 4) empowering others.

 - The first step to becoming a successful wholesaler is to find great deals.
 The old adage of you make your money when you buy is true for the wholesaler.
 So how do you know what a great deal is.
 It all comes down to the math.